-B. Specific to the petitioner's statement related to the need to determine the root cause of degradation, existing NRC regulations require that licensees promptly identify conditions adverse to quality, determine the cause, and take corrective actions.

-Specifically, Criterion XVI, "Corrective Action," of 10 CFR part 50, appendix B requires that conditions adverse to quality such as failures, malfunctions, deficiencies, deviations, defective material and equipment, and nonconformances are promptly identified and corrected.
+B. Specific to the petitioner's statement related to the need to determine the root cause of degradation, Criterion XVI, "Corrective Action," of 10 CFR part 50, appendix B requires that conditions adverse to quality and nonconformances are promptly identified and corrected.
 In the case of significant conditions adverse to quality, the measures shall assure that the cause of the condition is determined and corrective action taken to preclude repetition.
 Therefore, existing NRC regulations require the identification of the root cause of significant conditions adverse to quality.
 The NRC agrees that, while other techniques may emerge, petrographic examination of the concrete sample under a microscope is a well-established technique to confirm the presence or absence of ASR at any stage.